dyninst/dyninst/docs/proccontrol/public/PCProcess.h.rst

   .. cpp:function:: Dyninst::Address mallocMemory(size_t size)

-    Allocates a region of memory in the target process’ address space of ``size`` bytes that is readable, writeable, and executable at any available address.
+    Allocates a region of memory in the target process' address space of ``size`` bytes that is readable, writeable, and executable at any available address.

     .. attention:: ProcControlAPI may deliver callbacks when this function is called.